 Baby: Your baby is still just a glimmer in your eye.
 It’s difficult to know exactly when conception occurred, so doctors calculate your due date from the beginning of your last menstrual cycle.
 That’s right -- for calculation purposes, you’re “pregnant” before you even conceive!

-Mom-to-be: At the beginning of your period, about 20 eggs called ova occupy fluid-filled sacs called follicles.
-If you typically have your period every 28 days, then about 14 days later, you ovulate: One of these follicles releases an egg, and it travels down your fallopian tube where it awaits fertilization.
+Mom-to-be: The lining of your uterus thickens to prepare for pregnancy.
+You may notice sticky vaginal discharge during ovulation.
+At the beginning of your period, about 20 eggs called ova occupy fluid-filled sacs called follicles.
+If you typically have your period every 28 days, then about 14 days later, you ovulate: One of these follicles releases one or two eggs, which travel down your fallopian tube to await fertilization.
 This time -- 14 days after your period started and a day or so longer -- is when you're the most fertile.
+(Note that if you just stopped taking birth control, you may ovulate sooner than expected.)
 If you want to get pregnant, this is the best time to try.
-Once the egg is fertilized, it moves into the uterus.
+Once the egg is fertilized -- 24 to 72 hours after ovulation -- it moves into the uterus.

 Don't be disappointed if you don't get pregnant the first time.
-Each month, women have a 25% chance of getting pregnant, so you may need to try more than once.
+Depending on their age, each month, a woman has a 25% chance of getting pregnant, so you may need to try more than once.

 Baby: Congratulations!
 If your egg and your partner's sperm have joined successfully, your embryo is really there, although it's very small -- about the size of the head of a pin.
 It doesn't look like a fetus or baby; it's just a group of about 100 cells multiplying and growing rapidly.
 The outer layer of cells will become the placenta, and the inner layer will become the embryo.